AKASHAorg/librenotlibra.info/index.md

 This website aims to help everyone understand why that’s the case.
 [Click here to jump straight to it](#misrepresented-unnecessary-dangerous).

 The hashtag #LibreNotLibra was [coined](https://twitter.com/aantonop/status/1140953685809348608) by Andreas M. Antonopoulos, 18 June 2019.
-We intend to maintain a valuable resource here but make no claim to being definitive.
+There's no doubting it's a beautifully succinct way of putting it.
+On this website, we aim to provide more detail for those looking to learn more and/or communicate the situation to friends and colleagues, to politicians and regulators.
 We also curate the broad and deep analysis, news and commentary on this topic at [LibreNotLibra.com](https://librenotlibra.com).

 Please let us know [@LibreNotLibra](https://twitter.com/LibreNotLibra) if you’d like to help develop more detailed, specialist information in the context of government, economics, banking, decentralization, and privacy.
 In short, this site remains a work in progress.